forlilab/Ringtail/README.md

 In-depth documentation can be found on [ReadTheDocs](https://ringtail.readthedocs.io).

-### Version 2.1.3 enhancement and bug fix
+### Version 2.2.0: enhancements and bug fixes
-- New method added to enable exporting receptor pdb with flexible residues given ligand
+- New method added to enable exporting receptor pdb with flexible residues given ligand (currently for API only)
+- During results writing: check to ensure files provided with `file` option, and directories provided with `file_path` option
+- Multiprocess removed from clustering methods, speeding up the process significantly
+- Minor sqlite query updates for enhanced query speed, such as replacing `LIKE` with `=` where possible when matching text
 - Initializing ringtail with full path to a database could result in issues exporting SDFs to specified folder, this has been fixed
+- Clustering without filtering could result in error, this has been fixed

 ### Version 2.1.2 bug fixes
 - Removing of union operand that made Ringtail incompatible with python=3.9